Glatzli/model_comparison_codes/README.md

 Verbesserungs ToDo's für die ich mir keine Zeit nehmen will:
+- maybe us pickle for make read in faster? binary data formats.
+But it works for now.
 - create one file "general_calculations"? for slope angles and future stuff?
 - maybe overthink read in function setup again (to have enough functions with 1 task...)
 - Tests! zmd Tests für die Einleseroutinen (maybe use chatgpt if read in routines are nearly finished?)...